Okta SSO Last Login Enrichment

 1. You specify the **Okta Application ID** (`okta_app_id`) for your custom application.

-2. Veza matches your OAA local users to Okta users using a configurable matching property (configured by Veza support).
+2. Veza matches your OAA local users to Okta users using a configurable matching property (set via the Veza API in Step 2).

 3. On each data push, Veza looks up Okta SSO activity for your application and writes the last login timestamp to matching local user nodes.